NEWS

 © GOOD Worldwide Inc. All Rights Reserved.

-A neuroscientist and philosopher's 1998 bet on consciousness between finally ends after 25 years
+A neuroscientist and philosopher's 1998 bet on consciousness finally ends after 25 years

-The bet was placed between neuroscientist Christof Koch and philosopher David Chalmers where one said that by 2023 someone would discover the mechanism by which the brain’s neurons produce consciousness.
+One said that by 2023 someone would discover how the brain’s neurons produce consciousness.

-A neuroscientist and philosopher's 1998 bet on consciousness between finally ends after 25 years
+A neuroscientist and philosopher's 1998 bet on consciousness finally ends after 25 years

 Cover Image Source: David Chalmers speaks onstage during Unfinished Live at The Shed on September 23, 2022, in New York City.
 (Photo by Roy Rochlin/Getty Images for Unfinished Live)

-Decades ago, friends David Chalmers, a philosopher, and Christof Koch, a neuroscientist, placed a bet at the conference of the Association for the Scientific Study of Consciousness (ASSC).
-According to Vox, Koch said that by 2023, science could explain how the brain's network of neurons gives rise to the phenomenon we call consciousness.
+Decades ago, philosopher David Chalmers and neuroscientist Christof Koch made a bet at the Association for the Scientific Study of Consciousness (ASSC) conference.
+According to Vox, Koch predicted that by 2023, science would explain how the brain’s network of neurons produces what we call consciousness.

 Fast forward to 25 years and it looks like we have a winner in Chalmers.
 Despite years of scientific effort, experts still haven't learned how or why the experience of consciousness arises.
 According to WION, Chalmers accepted that it was always a "relatively good bet" for him and a bold one for Koch.
 "It started off as a very big philosophical mystery," Chalmers said.
 "But over the years, it's gradually been transmuting into, if not a 'scientific' mystery, at least one that we can get a partial grip on scientifically."